Home

 But would ordinary people have accepted such an advanced concept at this stage in the development of coinage?
 Possibly, although my impression is that overtly token coins were very much the exception rather than the rule in ancient coinage, particularly in the early stages (for the primary coinages in precious metal at any rate - at a somewhat later stage the secondary issues in bronze quickly became tokens in most places).

-Because of this I incline to a slightly modified form of Wallace's idea.
-The earliest coins must surely have been intended to be valued in terms of gold and/or silver bullion, and the most obvious way to do this would have been to issue certified coins of (natural) electrum, tariffed at the traditional value of 10 times silver, or 3/4 times gold.
-The Samian stater/tetradrachm would then have been (nominally) worth 20 drachms of silver bullion, and the trite a drachm of gold.
+Because of this I incline to a variation on Wallace's theory.
+The earliest coins must surely have been intended to be valued in terms of gold and/or silver bullion, and the most obvious way to do this would have been to issue certified coins of electrum, tariffed at (more or less) their real value.
+So what would this value have been?

-Overall, the variation of the alloy here suggests that the coins became fiduciary tokens, although still retaining the value of "standard" electrum.
+Overall, the wide variation in the alloy at Samos suggests that the coins there soon became fiduciary tokens, although still retaining (perhaps) the value of the earliest natural alloy issues.

-In fact, there are still a few more problems with Wallace's theory.
-Firstly, as noted above, after not too long a time it seems that the coin metal (in Lydia for example) was actually made by combining refined gold and silver to produce a purely artificial electrum, possibly because the natural electrum had run out, but more likely to improve the control of the alloy's composition.
+There are however still a few problems with this version of Wallace's theory.
+Firstly, it seems that the coin metal (in Lydia for example) was actually made by combining refined gold and silver to produce a purely artificial electrum, possibly because the natural electrum had run out, but more likely to improve the control of the alloy's composition.
 But if you now have regular supplies of gold and silver, why go the trouble of making an artificial electrum - why not take the obvious step and produce gold and silver coins?

 Nonetheless, despite the ultimate failure of the electrum coinage system, the electrum pieces were the first to have their value certified by stamping, and as such they became the first true coins, while gold and silver were still being exchanged as bullion.